webodf/WebODF/programs/editor/HOWTO-wodotexteditor.md

 See the example file "localfileeditor.js" how the above can be applied.

+To track if the user has edited the document after it was loaded or since it has been synchronized the last time, the editor has a property "documentModified".
+The current state of the document can be set as unmodified by calling

+    editor.setDocumentModified(false);

+e.g. when the document has been synchronized somewhere.
+To query if the document is modified call "isDocumentModified()" on the editor object,

+    if (editor.isDocumentModified()) {
+        // ask the user if the changes should be discarded }

+See the example file "localfileeditor.js" how the above can be applied.

 ### Examples

 There are two example included how to use the editor for inspiration.